Adolfo Aristeguieta Gramcko: Vision for Latin America and the world

 He designed and managed, in many Latin American countries, the "New Directions" seminar, which exhorted Scout leaders to reflect on the origins of Scouting, its principles, methods, programs, and the need to reach more individuals.

 He worked at the World Scout Bureau, which commissioned the review of the training program.
 He chaired the Inter-American Council of Scouting and worked with the Food and Agriculture Organization and Organization of American States.

 In 1976, the World Organization of the Scout Movement decorated him with the Bronze Wolf, the highest recognition of the youth movement, for his work in the World Scout Committee and Regional.

-In recognition of his important role in training several generations, the Scout Association of Venezuela established the Order Adolfo Aristeguieta Gramcko to recognize Scout leaders with a proven dedication to the design, implementation and assessment of Scouting programs.
+In recognition of his important role in training several generations, the Scout Association of Venezuela established the Order Adolfo Aristeguieta Gramcko to recognize scout leaders with proven dedication to the design, implementation and assessment of Scouting programs.
 This order highlights the importance of work in curriculum design and its constant revision to ensure they remain current and therefore the quality of training events.
 It is given to reward constant effort in this area for a period not less than eight (8) years, although other roles in the institution are eligible.

 The World Baden-Powell Fellowship named him an Honorary Member in memoriam.